kokusenz/deltaview.nvim/README.md

 - **Inline diff viewing**: Lay lightweight diffs over your buffers to quickly view and unview changes
 - **Delta.lua highlighting**: Two tier diff highlighting, treesitter syntax highlighting
 - **Cursor maintenance**: Opening a diff keeps your cursor where it was, and exiting a diff keeps your cursor where it was.
 Easily transition between reading and writing.
-- **Quick Navigation**: Jump to the next hunk with "<Tab>", and jump to the next file with "]f".
+- **Quick Navigation**: Jump to the next hunk with `<Tab>`.
+Review all changes in a PR using the quickfix list workflow (`:DeltaMenu!`).
 Integration with popular fuzzy finders to find files that have been modified.
 - **Smart sorting**: Files opened by the picker are sorted by quantity of changes, allowing you to review the most important files first.
 - **Custom Context**: Choose how many lines of context to see when diffing a path.
 No folds to interfere with smooth scrolling.
 - **Flexible comparisons**: Compare against any git ref (HEAD, branches, commits, tags)